JamesHagerman/Ensoniq-ESQ-1-EEPROM-Cartridge/README.md

 https://reverb.com/item/62807297-ensoniq-esq-1-sq-80-eeprom-cartridge-pcb-direct-from-pcb-designer

-*Please note: I am NOT affiliated with the seller named Mono Tanz on Reverb!
-They have listed my boards but have not included complete details about the open source nature of the project.
-Interactions with that seller are outside of my purview and I can not provide support in any way for items acquired by that seller.*

 Enclosures can be 3D printed using the STL files provided in this repo.
 I had good luck printing the cartriges in PETG on a Prusa i3 mk3.
-I no longer have access to a 3D printer though so can not provide completed enclosures on either Tindie or Reverb.
-Sorry!

 ## BOM?